GeospatialDaryl/AdvGIS_Python_Part1/PITCHME.md

  To be technical - they aren't variables.
 They are names bound to objects.

  Names may be subsequently rebound at any time to objects of greatly varying types...
- -strings,
+ * strings,
- -procedures,
+ * procedures,
- -complex objects with data and methods, etc.
+ * complex objects with data and methods, etc.

 #HSLIDE
 ### Assignment